m-richards/RecursiveRouteChoice/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+Note to me, use conda windows to build Sphinx

 Documentation for RecursiveRouteChoice
 ======================================
-RecursiveRouteChoice is an efficient  python implementation of the recursive logit model for route choice.
+RecursiveRouteChoice is an efficient  Python implementation of the recursive logit model for route choice.
 It supports both both prediction and estimation.
 See Overview and Installation for some more details.